Skip to content

 • Escalation (12% of cases): Parent agent or human resolves irreconcilable conflicts

-Intent automatically decomposes work into subtasks with dependency ordering and specialist roles.
-The coordinator agent creates non-overlapping task boundaries, and git worktree isolation defers any remaining conflicts to intentional merge points.
-The verifier agent validates results against the living specification before pull requests are created and before human review.
+Cosmos automatically decomposes work into subtasks with dependency ordering and specialist Experts.
+The platform creates non-overlapping task boundaries across Environments, and git worktree isolation defers any remaining conflicts to intentional merge points.
+Sessions capture the full execution trace, so verification happens against the original specification before pull requests are created and before human review.

 Free tier available · VS Code extension · Takes 2 minutes